chrisguindon/chrisguindon.github.io/content/post/gravatar-support-ending-on-accounts-eclipse-org-–-time-to-upload-your-profile-picture.md

 tags:
   - eclipse
   - jakartaee
-keywords: []
+keywords: ["Gravatar Support", "Eclipse Profile Picture Upload", "Drupal 10 Migration", "Eclipse Foundation", "Eclipse Accounts", "Privacy Compliance", "Profile Picture Update", "GitLab Profile Picture", "Eclipse Profile", "User Data Control", "Profile Picture System" "Eclipse Websites", "Profile Management", "Eclipse Foundation Privacy", "Update Eclipse Profile", "Drupal 10 Migration Eclipse"]
 ---

-As part of our[ migration to Drupal 10](https://www.chrisguindon.com/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation/), we’ve made the decision to discontinue support for Gravatar on sites such as [accounts.eclipse.org](https://accounts.eclipse.org), [blogs.eclipse.org](https://blogs.eclipse.org), [marketplace.eclipse.org](https://marketplace.eclipse.org), and [newsroom.eclipse.org](https://newsroom.eclipse.org).
+As part of our [migration to Drupal 10](https://www.chrisguindon.com/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation/), we’ve decided to discontinue support for Gravatar on sites such as [accounts.eclipse.org](https://accounts.eclipse.org), [blogs.eclipse.org](https://blogs.eclipse.org), [marketplace.eclipse.org](https://marketplace.eclipse.org), and [newsroom.eclipse.org](https://newsroom.eclipse.org).
 This change enhances privacy compliance by giving users more control over their data and ensures a more consistent experience across many of our web properties.

 ## Why Are We Dropping Gravatar?

 * **Improved Privacy**: Moving away from Gravatar reduces reliance on external services, giving users greater control over their profile pictures and personal data.
 * **Inconsistent Profile Pictures**: Users have experienced issues in the past with their profile pictures displaying inconsistently across some sites due to syncing problems between Gravatar and our internal systems.
 This update ensures a more consistent experience.
-* **Lack of Support with Drupal 10**: The[ Gravatar integration module](https://www.drupal.org/project/gravatar) used with Drupal 7 is not compatible with Drupal 10, and maintaining support would require significant effort.
+* **Lack of Support with Drupal 10**: The [Gravatar integration module](https://www.drupal.org/project/gravatar) used with Drupal 7 is not compatible with Drupal 10, and maintaining support would require significant effort.

 ## What Does This Mean for You?